-Master’s in Forensic Psychology
+Master’s in Forensic Psychology in CanadaCreate Account

 In Canada, a Master’s in Forensic Psychology prepares students to practice as forensic psychologists in the academic and criminal justice fields.
 These programmes help students understand the behaviour and environmental conditions that influence criminals and crime.
 A heavy emphasis is placed on behavioural and social psychology, as well as law.
 A master’s programme typically takes one and a half to two years to complete in Canada, depending on enrollment status.

 What is a Master’s in Forensic Psychology?

 The vast majority of Canadian universities will only admit students who possess a bachelor’s degree or its equivalent into a master’s programme.
 Once admitted, students will take a variety of courses, and may have to submit a thesis in order to graduate.
 During the programme, students will strive to learn about the motivating factors behind crime, and its social, political, and moral impact.
 Students can also expect to do the following in a graduate forensic psychology programme.

 - Discuss controversial issues regarding crime and the legal circumstances surrounding it.

 - Learn how to provide psychotherapy to victims of crime, as well as criminals.